WorldOfMogwais/mogminercpu/README.md

 Donations
 =========
-Donations for the work done in this fork are accepted :
+Donations for the work done in this fork are accepted by the original authors :

 Tanguy Pruvot :
 * BTC: `1FhDPLPpw18X4srecguG3MxJYe4a1JsZnd`